Hyunglok-Kim/Hyunglok-Kim.github.io/bash_commands.md

 ## &nbsp;
-## This page includes simple bash commands/VIM options that I found usefull
+## This page includes simple bash commands/VIM options that I found useful

-### How to zip files and move to the local machine from a HPC server
+### How to zip files and move to the local machine from an HPC server

 [1] Find files and copy to a folder <br />
 ```